-Medicare coverage for Dementia & Alzheimers is available; this can include inpatient hospital care and other medical services.
-Part D of Medicare can provide the necessary coverage for dementia and Alzheimer medications.
+Medicare coverage for Dementia & Alzheimers is available; this can include inpatient care and other services.
+Part D can provide help paying for dementia and Alzheimer’s pills.

-Custodial care for Dementia & Alzheimers doesn’t have Medicare coverage; however, Medicare will cover up to 100 days of SNF care under certain circumstances.
-For Dementia & Alzheimer patients near the end of life, Medicare pays for hospice in the home, a nursing facility, or an inpatient hospice facility.
+Custodial care for Dementia & Alzheimers doesn’t have coverage; however, Medicare will cover up to 100 days of SNF care under individual cases.
+For patients near the end of life, Medicare pays for hospice in the home, a nursing facility, or an inpatient hospice facility.

 Medicare Coverage for Dementia Patients

 If you have Alzheimer’s, Dementia, or other cognitive impairment, Medicare coverage will include assessments and care planning.
-Alzheimer patients have different care needs as the condition worsens.
+Patients have many care needs as the condition worsens.

-A care plan that explains the different stages of Alzheimer’s and Medicare coverage needs through each stage.
-Also, by preparing for these needs you can predict out of pocket expenses before it’s too late.
+A doctor can help you develop a care plan that explains the various stages and needs through each step.
+Also, by planning for these needs, you can prepare for the out of pocket costs.

-The needs of a patient in the early stages of Alzheimer’s are much less than the needs of someone in the late stage of Alzheimer’s.
+The needs of a patient in the early stages are much less than the needs of someone in the late stage of Alzheimer’s.

-Medicare provides all beneficiaries with an Annual Wellness Visit and Heath Risk Assessment annually.
-During the Health Risk Assesment, the doctor will ask questions about health that can determine the needs for further diagnostic processes.
+Medicare provides everyone with an Annual Wellness Visit and Heath Risk Assessment annually.
+During the Health Risk Assesment, the doctor will ask questions to determine the need for further testing.

-Part A covers inpatient care and Part B covers doctors’ visits for people with dementia, eligible for Medicare.
-However, Medicare won’t cover custodial care needs.
+Part A covers inpatient care, and Part B includes doctors’ visits.
+However, custodial care needs won’t have coverage.

 Does Medicare Cover Dementia Testing

 More than 5 million Americans have Alzheimer’s; however, many are unaware due to no diagnosis.
-Medicare coverage is available for dementia testing.
+Coverage is available for dementia testing.

-Services necessary in the early stages of Alzheimer’s such as testing, doctor care, and evaluations will have coverage under Medicare Part B.
+Services necessary in the early stages, such as testing and doctor care, will fall under Part B.

 Does Medicare Cover Dementia Care

-Medicare coverage for Dementia care depends on the service.
-Most medically necessary services have coverage; however, most custodial needs don’t have coverage and require out of pocket payments.
+Medicare coverage for Dementia depends on the service.
+Most essential services are available; however, most custodial needs require out of pocket costs.

-Custodial care helps patients with daily living activities; this can include bathing, dressing, eating, and other basic care services.
-Many patients in need of this basic care are unable to get it from traditional sources such as family.
+Custodial care helps patients with daily living activities; this can include bathing, dressing, eating, and other essential care services.
+Many patients in need of this primary care are unable to get it from familiar sources such as family.

-Some low-income families may qualify for Medicaid assistance to help cover the cost of custodial care.
+Some low-income families may qualify for Medicaid assistance to help cover the cost.

-When an Alzheimer’s patient is in need of a Psychologist, Psychiatrist, or Neurologist the coverage is available under Part B. Once patients pay the Part B deductible, Medicare covers 80% of services.
+When an Alzheimer’s patient requires a Psychologist, Psychiatrist, or Neurologist, the coverage is available under Part B. Once patients pay the Part B deductible, Medicare covers 80% of services.

-Through Alzheimer’s Medicare coverage extends to doctor care and medications, few additional benefits are available.
+Alzheimer’s coverage includes doctor care and medications; there are few additional benefits.

 Does Medicare Cover In-Home Care for Dementia Patients

-Medicare covers things that are medically necessary; in-home care isn’t medical, it’s usually custodial care.
+Medicare covers medical things; in-home care isn’t medical; it’s usually custodial care.

 Medicare does pick up the tab for things like physical therapy or skilled nursing.
-However, an in-home aide for personal care doesn’t have coverage through Medicare.
+However, an in-home aide for personal care isn’t available.

 Does Medicare Cover Respite Care for Dementia

-Hospice Care in the last 6 months of life has Medicare coverage under Part A. Coverage through Medicare can include up to 5 consecutive days of respite care for hospice patients in an SNF or hospital.
+Hospice Care in the last six months of life falls under Part A. This can include up to 5 consecutive days of respite care for hospice patients in an SNF or hospital.

 Does Medicare Cover Memory Care Facilities

-Memory care is specialty long-term care with hands-on attention and lower staff-to-patient ratio.
-Medicare doesn’t cover custodial long term care; however, Medicare will cover a health risk assessment, annual wellness visit, and SNF care up to 100 days under certain circumstances.
+Memory care is long-term specialty care with hands-on attention and a lower staff-to-patient ratio.
+Custodial, long term care isn’t covered; however, they’ll include a health risk assessment, annual wellness visit, and SNF care up to 100 days under certain circumstances.

 Because memory care is premium care, the costs tend to be higher.
 Many Assisted Living Facilities (ALF’s) have a memory care unit available for patients with memory problems; although, the cost of Alzheimer’s care in an ALF is still about $1,000 more monthly.

 Medicare doesn’t cover memory care facilities because the service is long-term custodial care.
-However, since nursing home facilities already provide extensive care to residents, the costs for Alzheimer’s patients isn’t higher.
+However, since nursing home facilities already provide extensive care to residents, the costs for Alzheimer’s patients aren’t higher.